stephanos/babel-plugin-immutable-record/README.md

 The Flow type checker will prevent:

-   - forgetting to provide a required field on initalisation
+   - missing fields on initalisation
-   - using a wrong type for a field
+   - wrong type for a field
-   - passing-in data for undefined properties
+   - data for undefined properties

+This shows how you could use it:

 ```js
 const band = new MyBand({